Veterans Crises Line: 800-273-8255

 At 50%, all your healthcare is free, regardless of whether it is disability connected or not.
-And, if you ever wondered how Veterans got their Colorado DV license plates (which are free for life), this is it.
+And, if you ever wondered how Veterans got their Colorado DV license plates (which are free for life for any car), this is it.
 At 70%, you are eligible for free Veterans Home care.
 In Colorado, this runs from $7500 to $10,000 per month for non-disability rated Veterans.
 Additionally, you or your spouse get to keep the benefit money that you were already receiving.
 Your spouse can also come (space available), but they have to pay, but at least they don’t lose the checks.
 Veterans Homes may also admit you for free if you have a disability rating under 70%, but they will take all of your disability payment, with the exception of $90 for your personal use.